 As always, it’s a good idea to consult with your accountant or other tax professionals to make the optimal decisions for your specific situation.

-If you are an accountant, you may want to consider ZenLedger’s CPA Suite as a way to streamline your work with crypto clients.
-You can easily aggregate transactions for each client and autocomplete popular tax forms, which can dramatically reduce the time it takes to calculate cost basis and add significant value to your client relationships.
+If you are an accountant, you may want to consider ZenLedger’s Tax Professional Suite as a way to streamline your work with crypto clients.
+You can easily aggregate transactions for each client and auto-complete popular tax forms, which can dramatically reduce the time it takes to calculate cost basis and add significant value to your client relationships.